x-bananer/astra/README.md

 ### Structured Teamwork Model

-The system provides a simple and universal approach for student projects.
+The system provides a simple and universal approach for student projects:

-- formulating tasks and breaking them into smaller units
+- formulating tasks and breaking them into smaller units,
-- tracking progress of the group
+- tracking progress of the group,
-- maintaining transparency and a predictable rhythm of work
+- maintaining transparency and a predictable rhythm of work.

 This model serves as a reference point for evaluating the actual work of each group.

 ### Automated Data Collection

-ASTRA draws on information from the tools students already use to help the group reflect on their workflow and improve their collaboration.
+ASTRA draws on information from the tools students already use to help the group reflect on their workflow and improve their collaboration:

-- GitHub or GitLab: commits, pull requests, merge requests,activity patterns
+- GitHub or GitLab: commits, pull requests, merge requests,activity patterns,
-- Trello: task movement, deadlines, participant activity
+- Trello: task movement, deadlines, participant activity,
-- Google Docs: revisions, authorship changes, documentdevelopment
+- Google Docs: revisions, authorship changes, documentdevelopment.

 Access is limited to the materials explicitly provided by the group.